stnolting/fpga_puf/README.md

 the ID shows single-bit flips over time in one or two bits.
 A better post-processing algorithm should be able to compensate that.

-:loudspeaker: If you have any ideas how to improve reliability feel free to open a new [issue](https://github.com/stnolting/fpga_puf/issues).
-I also happy to get more data, so if you have ported the design on another FPGA you can open a [pull request](https://github.com/stnolting/fpga_puf/pulls) and add your data.
+:loudspeaker: If you have any kind of ideas or feedback (for example how to improve reliability) feel free to open a new [issue](https://github.com/stnolting/fpga_puf/issues).
+I am also happy to get more data, so if you have ported the design on another FPGA you can open a [pull request](https://github.com/stnolting/fpga_puf/pulls) and add your results.